mrsrmn/discordrp/README.md

 3. Create a folder on your preferred save location and extract the ZIP content to the folder

-4. Run RikoRPC.exe (Add to your Anti-Virus Exclusion List in case it flags this as malware)
+4. Run DiscordRP.exe (Add to your Anti-Virus Exclusion List in case it flags this as malware)

 5. Follow Tutorial Screen